pds-data-dictionaries/ldd-spectral/docs/source/examples/Tabulated-Flat-External-Lookup-DEMO.rst

         and provided merely to remove any validation errors that might otherwise occur.

-        Note, in particular, that any conscientious reviewer would consider the data structure classes to be inadequate without appropriate descriptions, extrema, null data indicates, and similar essential metadata.
+        Note, in particular, that any conscientious reviewer would consider the data structure classes to be inadequate without appropriate descriptions, extrema, null data indicators, and similar essential metadata.

         This label demonstrates: